 The Supreme Council and Central Committee of Liberal Democratic Party of Belarus have come forward with a surprise initiative "to legalize the white-red-white flag and Pahonia coat-of-arms and recognize them as historical and cultural heritage assets."
 Why has LDP decided to stand up for the somewhat outcast national symbols?
 What is behind this decision?
 What means does the party plan to use in order to have this initiative implemented?
 First Deputy Chairman of Liberal Democratic Party Aleh Haudikevich was in Euroradio's studio in Minsk live to give a better explanation to their U-turn move.

 When did the white-red-white flag and Pahonia become assets for Aleh Haidukevich?

 I have evolved along with the rest of our society since 1991 when Belarus gained independence.
-At the background of the conflict in early 1990s between various political forces emrged the conflict between the Soviet symbols and the new symbols of the independent Belarus.
-Years passed and we have a new generation of people actually grew up in the independent Belarus.
+At the background of the conflict in the early 1990s between various political forces, there was opposition between the Soviet symbols and the new symbols of the independent Belarus.
+With time we have a new generation of people who actually grew up in an independent Belarus.
 They have no idea about the conflict in the 1990s.
-They treats the symbols quietly.
+They treat the symbols quietly.
 To them, the white-red-white flag and Pahonia represent the history of our country.
 They treat these symbols with respect.
-Times are gone when only hardcore opposition activists or members of Belarusian Popular Front walked with Pahonia.
-I know people who have Pahonia on their T-shirts but they support a union with Russia, our president and so on.
+Times are gone when only hardcore opposition activists or members of Belarusian Popular Front would walk carrying Pahonia symbols.
+I know some folks who have Pahonia on their T-shirts but they support a union with Russia, our president and so on.
 Mentality of people has changed.
 Hence, the time was ripe for our party's statesment.
 In fact, we have not voiced anything new.
 Our party always tries to feel what is going in in society.
 We have simply voiced the sentiment of people, the moods of the elites.

 How many people ended up in Frunzenski District police station over the national symbols when he was the commanding police officer there?